jgresswright/portfolio-rater-irr-sql/README.md

 This project analyzes inter-rater agreement and disagreement patterns in a synthetic LLM-evaluation dataset (12 raters, 900 evaluations, 2,700 ratings across 6 batches) using SQL against a local DuckDB database — a second, independent portfolio piece built to demonstrate SQL depth (CTEs, window functions, joins) as a companion to an earlier R-based statistical analysis of the same domain.

-**Key Cross-Dataset Finding:** This project independently reproduces the earlier R portfolio project's core finding — opinion-based evaluations show the lowest rater agreement of any domain — this time on a fully separate synthetic dataset, giving that pattern a validated, cross-dataset result rather than a single-dataset observation.

 **Key Technical Achievement:** A full SQL analytics pipeline covering four distinct query patterns — aggregation/joins, CTE-based window functions, CASE-based cohort bucketing, and RANK()-based tie-aware ranking — all hand-written and debugged without code generation, consistent with an own-work-first approach to skill-building.

 ## Project Overview